-To avoid such inconvenience, specifying an Access Control list of "safe" client host addresses is strongly recommended.
+We also recommend using the Access Control function for added security.
+Access Control is a list of "safe" client host addresses.
 Once you set up Access Control for specific IP addresses, the products will receive print or scan requests from the specified hosts only.
 This Access Control is applied for LPR printing, RSH/RCP access, HTTP/HTTPS access, FTP printing, TCP raw printing (DIPRINT), SMB printing, IPP printing, and scanning from DeskTopBinder.
 For information on how to set up access control, please refer Appendix C.